 Children waiting for relatives or friends in class are encouraged to bring homework or a "quiet" activity to occupy themselves.
 Parents are encouraged to reinforce the importance of these rules and conduct so that coming to class can be a pleasant experience for everyone.

-  Black leotard, pink tights and pink ballet shoes.
+Black leotard, pink tights, and pink ballet shoes.
+No shorts.

 Any comfortable street clothes and non-slip sneakers or jazz shoes may be worn.
 No bare legs or feet.
 No jewelry.

 Play clothes and sneakers or leotards and ballet shoes are acceptable.

 Leotards, tights/jazz pants are acceptable for class.
 The warm-up may be done in bare feet.
 Jazz shoes should be worn for floor work.

 Leotards and tights are preferred, however, jazz pants and shorts are acceptable.
 Tap shoes with screw-on taps are recommended.